 The holiday-themed romantic comedy stars the legend that is Barbara Stanwyck and the utterly adorable Dennis Morgan (a performer who I really need to watch more of).
 The story is one which I’m surprised Hallmark hasn’t done a flashy remake, following a writer (Stanwyck) who has posed in the media as the perfect housewife, must actually adopt her persona when a returning veteran (Morgan) is invited to her house.

 This movie is stinkingly cute.
 If you’re looking for a fun holiday viewing, make sure to add this one to your list.

 Susan Slept Here (1954)

-I had to take an opportunity to call this one out… after all, we’re devoting an entire episode of Ticklish Business (premiering tomorrow!) to Susan Slept Here.
-The Frank Tashlin directed picture is a fascinating, candy-colored delight and there’s no way I couldn’t take some time to talk about this one.
+I had to take an opportunity to call this one out… after all, we just devoted an episode of the podcast to it last week.
+Susan Slept Here is a fascinating, candy colored delight and there’s no way I couldn’t take some

 Holiday Affair (1949)

 Meet Me in St. Louis (1944)